sveltejs/language-tools/packages/typescript-plugin/internal.md

 Along the way, we need to patch some internal methods, which is brittly and hacky, but to our knowledge there currently is no other way.

+To make it work with the VS Code extension we need to provide the plugin within `contributes.typescriptServerPlugins`.
+That way the plugin is always loaded.
+To enable/disable it, we use a semi-public command that tells TypeScript to configure the plugin.
+That configuration then tells this plugin whether or not it is enabled.

 ## Limitations

 Currently, changes to Svelte files are only recognized after they are saved to disk.
 That could be changed by adding `"languages": ["svelte"]` to the plugin provide options.
 The huge disadvantage is that diagnostics, rename etc within Svelte files no longer stay in the control of the language-server, instead TS/JS starts interacting with Svelte files on a much deeper level, which would mean patching many more undocumented/private methods, and having less control of the situation overall.